paolodm/paolodm.github.io/_posts/01-20-2014-ng-conf-highlights.md

 published: false
 ---

+---
-## ng-conf highlights: things I'm excited about
+title: Thing's I'm excited about
+published: true
+---

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.